kubernetes/contributor-site/content/en/events/2024/kcsna/faq.md

 or partner to the social (a "plus one").
 [See the Social page to request a guest pass](https://www.kubernetes.dev/events/2024/kcsna/social/).

+### What about Utah HB 257?

+Recent laws passed by the state of Utah may cause problems for some members of our community.
+Please see the [legal information] on the Venue page.

+[legal information]: link-to-Laws-section-of-venue-page
 ### I have a question!
 How do I contact the event staff?

 You can [email us] or pop into the